-If you are unhappy with our decision, you have the right to ask the Scottish Public Services Ombudsman (SPSO) for an independent review.
-The SPSO are not part of the council.
+If you are still unhappy with our decision once we have carried out a review, you have the right to ask the Scottish Public Services Ombudsman (SPSO) for an independent review.
+The SPSO is not part of the Council.

 You should ask the SPSO for an independent review within one month of receiving our decision about your first tier review.
 In some circumstances you may be able to ask for a review after this.
 You should contact the SPSO for advice.